End of Life Options Act

 Cardiac arrest is a life-threatening, emergency situation in which the heart stops beating entirely.
 It requires immediate treatment.
 In many cases, cardiac arrest can be prevented by treating existing underlying conditions.

 Dignity Health North State delivers high quality cardiac care through our state-of-the-art hospitals and community clinics.
-Take our online heart risk assessment and Find a Doctor today to discuss your heart health, and how to best avoid needing cardiac arrest treatment in Northern California.
+Find a Doctor today to discuss your heart health, and how to best avoid needing cardiac arrest treatment in Northern California.

 If you see someone collapse in cardiac arrest, take action right away: